hhueber/IDHEAP-Datahub/README.md

 ## AI Disclosure

-Part of the translations were made using ChatGPT modele 5.5.

-I want to know your exact version of model that I am currently using as of today, including the date of release of said model, including the dates where you were last trained.
-Please format the answer as following: ChatGPT (OpenAI), using the model GPT-5.5 (released: August 2026, last build: Not for public viewing).
-Training cutoff is [date of training cutoff].
+Part of the translations were made using ChatGPT (OpenAI), using the model GPT-5.5 (released: August 2026, last build: unknown).
+Training cutoff is unknown.

 ### Source